Marmen, a family story

 Marmen inaugurates a new building for the machining of small and medium-sized parts and also expands several areas of its existing facilities in Trois-Rivières.
 That same year, Marmen opens its first plant on American soil, in South Dakota.
 Marmen Energy is dedicated to the fabrication of wind towers.

-Marmen once again expands its facilities and constructs a brand-new building at 557 des Érables street to house its head office.
+Marmen once again expands its facilities and constructs a brand-new building at 557 des Érables street.
 In addition, the general fabrication plant is reorganized and almost doubled in size to complete a major infrastructure project.